«Previous Next»

 Hay-Hauling Flatbed Schoolbus

-Around Morristown, Tenn., people like having their picture taken with the schoolbus turned hay hauler, says John Rouse, forage producer and third generation owner of Bailey Branch Stables.
+Around Morristown, Tenn., people like having their picture taken with the schoolbus turned hay hauler, says John Rouse, forage producer and third-generation owner of Bailey Branch Stables.
 Besides custom haying and baling round bales, he and his crew put up 30,000 square bales of orchard/timothy mix hay every year.

 “We like the bus because it has an automatic transmission, and it’s nimble to get in and out of places.
-It works well in tight quarters and in the mountains of North Carolina with steep terrain and narrow switchbacks,” Rouse explains.
+It works well in tight quarters and the mountains of North Carolina with steep terrain and narrow switchbacks,” Rouse explains.

 The bus can be loaded right in the field with two workers on the ground throwing bales on and two workers stacking ricks of 35 bales and strapping them down to eye bolts welded on the frame.